 Cal Grants are state grants administered by the California Student Aid Commission (CSAC).
-These grants are awarded to California residents/eligible AB 540 students to assist them in paying their educational expenses at any qualifying college or institution.
+Grants are awarded to California residents/eligible AB 540 students to assist them in paying their educational expenses at any qualifying college or institution.

-Cal Grant A assists with tuition and fees at public and private 4 year colleges as well as some private career colleges.
-If you receive a Cal Grant A but decide to attend a California Community College first, your award will be held in reserve for up to two years until you transfer to a four-year college.
+Cal Grant A assists with tuition and fees at California Community colleges, public and private 4 year colleges, as well as some private career colleges.